Motivation-and-Behaviour/bigger_picture/docs/prereg/bigger_picture_preregistration.md

 ### Measures of screen use

-While there is no consensus or standard tool for measuring screen, several survey tools have gained popularity in the literature. {\>\> For team to consider: should we be including studies that use time use diaries?
-This would make harmonising more difficult, but lots of studies have used MARCA etc as their measure. \<\<} These include the Screen Based Media Use Scale (Houghton et al. 2015), and Youth Risk Behavior Survey (Schmitz et al. 2004), and time use diary methods such as the Multimedia Activity Recall for Children and Adolescents (Ridley, Olds, and Hill 2006).
+While there is no consensus or standard tool for measuring screen, several survey tools have gained popularity in the literature.
+These include the Screen Based Media Use Scale (Houghton et al. 2015), and Youth Risk Behavior Survey (Schmitz et al. 2004), and time use diary methods such as the Multimedia Activity Recall for Children and Adolescents (Ridley, Olds, and Hill 2006).
 From these, we can predict some of the measures we expect to be included in the pooled dataset.

 - **Total screen time**: As an aggregated measure of screen time.
 We expect most studies to have already calculated this value, but if not,